Updated on December 25, 2022 by Sarina Tariq

 Make pattern for a butterfly sleeve

-Square up from T & Q. Mark points U & V such that U is one inches inside from point S & V is 2 inches outside of point F. Join in a slight curve to form the armscye.
-Move the hem depth of the sleeve from D to H which is squared down from E. This will give you enough room at the hem.
+Square up from T & Q. Mark points U & V such that U is one inch inside from point S & V is 2 inches outside of point F. Join in a slight curve to form the armscye.
+Move the hem depth of the sleeve from D to H, which is squared down from E. This will give you enough room at the hem.

-Please note that unlike a Plain sleeve, there is no separate front or back sleeve line in butterfly sleeve.
-Both the front and back sleeve line look the same.
+Please note that, unlike a Plain sleeve, there is no separate front or back sleeve line in the butterfly sleeve.
+Both the front and back sleeve lines look the same.